compoze/compoze.github.io/templates.md

 ### Replacement Values

-Compoze Service Catalog template engine works by replacing template value names (such as application name) before adding the template to the Github Repository created for you.
+The Compoze Service Catalog template engine works by replacing template value names (such as the service name) before adding the template to the Github Repository created for you.
 The key value pairs are the currently supported replacement values

 | Template Key | Replacement Value |
 |--------------|-------------------|